Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 You conjure spinning daggers in a 5-foot Cube centered on a point within range.
 Each creature in that area takes 4d4 Slashing damage.
 A creature also takes this damage if it enters the Cube or ends its turn there or if the Cube moves into its space.
 A creature takes this damage only once per turn.

-On your later turns, you can take a Magic action to teleport the Cube up to 30 feet.
+On your later turns, you can take a **:rsc-a: Magic**{ .rsc } action to teleport the Cube up to 30 feet.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 2d4 for each spell slot level above 2.